Bronchology · Special Prosthesis

 Removal technique

-The proximal end of the stent may be introduced inside the tracheoscope.
+The proximal end of the stent must be introduced inside the tracheoscope.
 With this maneuver, the vocal cords are protected during extraction.
 Other methods of implantation and removal are possible depending on the operator’s experience and preferences.

 Special considerations for the Stening® High Pressure